fhnw-iot-4ia/iot-project-iot_plants/README.md

 4) Short presentation
 5) Live demo steps

+### Use Case

+This projects target was to create an ecosystem for monitoring plants.
+A Arduino enabled board has been used, together with sensors as well as actuators, to indicate when a plants moisture level reaches a 'dangerous' value.
+Following are some key data:

+* A Webservice gives the possibility to check all measured values.
+* The complete backend service for this setup runs as a cloud service.
+* The user gets a SMS / E-Mail notification, indicating that a plant is low on water.
+* The Arduino board can use WiFi or LoRaWAN connection, based on the given use case.

 ### Reference model / Domain overview

 ![Reference Model, Connected Plants](Images/Plants_ReferenceModel.png)

 ### Source code
 Source code consists of: Arduino device for sensor information, Java Service running on Tomcat with REST API and Angular Webserver https://plants.imbiscuso.ch